Archive - News Article

 Calls for service:

-Expect mostly sunny skies today with a high near 90.
-Winds will be from the south-southwest at 15 to 20 mph, with gusts as high as 25 mph.
+It will be much cooler and less windy today, with a high near 52 and sunny skies.
+Winds will be from the west at 10 to 15 mph, with gusts as high as 25.